-With the emergence of COVID-19, the global economy faced great scales of disruptions, and the Singapore Government implemented control measures to slow the spread of COVID-19, which included the suspension of non-essential services and closure of most workplace premises.
-This has inevitably led to the Singapore economy to contract 5.4% in 2020.
+The ongoing COVID-19 pandemic and the mutation of the COVID-19 virus continues to be a challenge for the supply chain.
+However, Singapore's economy grew 7.6 per cent in 2021 amid the COVID-19 pandemic, rebounding from a recession in 2020, advance estimates released by the Ministry of Trade and Industry.
 As our customers are mainly logistics service providers along the supply chain in Singapore, the cargo that we transport for our customers include various types of plastic resin, scrap steel, paper products and others.
 These cargoes are mainly for import/export business, hence any disruptions in the global trade economy will directly impact our customers, and hence the Group.